mirix/messaih/README.md

 Instead, researchers are encouraged to use the numpy arrays contained in the last column of the dataset ("wav2numpy") directly, without actually extracting any playable audio.

-That, I believe, may keep us in the greyzone.
+That, I believe, may keep us in the grey zone.

 CAVEATS